MuhammadSabah/Frisp/README.md

 # Food-Recipe-FinalProject
 A social media application for food recipes.

-My goal is to learn about organizing code, folder structure, using backend, having a good UI/UX Design, data persistent, responsiveness and implementing a lot of functionalities for a complex app.
+My goal is to learn about organizing code, folder structure, using backend, having a good UI/UX Design, data persistent, deep linking, responsiveness and implementing a lot of functionalities for a complex app.

 A new Flutter project.
 ## Getting Started